falon/LDAP-IMAPExplorer/README.md

-# LDAP-IMAPExplorer
+![Initial view](https://github.com/falon/LDAP-IMAPExplorer/blob/master/screenshot.jpg?raw=true)

 LDAP &amp; IMAP Explorer is a tool to make report and search over LDAP profiled mailboxes account.
-![Initial view](https://github.com/falon/LDAP-IMAPExplorer/blob/master/screenshot.jpg?raw=true)

 ## Abstract
 With this tool, you can combine usual LDAP search with IMAP data such as space usage and limit, quota of mailboxes accounts.